arthurhero/AttributeDisentangleToy/README.md

 ```sh
 ../datasets/sun
 ```
-relative to the code folder
+relative to the code folder.

 3. To train the model (with weights), run
 ```sh